|

 accepted that these crimes deserved death.

-She then gave an account of the crime which implicated Tracey and the Alexanders but absolved herself
+She then gave an account of the crime which implicated Tracey and the

-from the actual killings.
-She told the
+Alexanders but absolved herself from the actual killings.
+She told the court that while she accepted

-court that while she accepted that she would hang for robbery in a dwelling
+that she would hang for robbery in a dwelling house, she could not confess to

-house, she could not confess to the murders as she was innocent of them.
-She also asked the judge to order the
+the murders as she was innocent of them.

-return of the money found on her that was over and above that stolen from Mrs. Duncomb.
-At the end of her
+that was over and above that stolen from Mrs. Duncomb.

-defence, the jury retired for 15 minutes to consider their verdict.
-Sarah was found guilty of the robbery and
+At the end of her defence, the jury retired for 15 minutes to consider their

-with the verdict of the Coroner's Inquisition, i.e. the other two
+accordance with the verdict of the Coroner's Inquisition, i.e. the other two

 murders.
 The authorities had no